-Your car’s “ENGINE LIGHT” is not meant for alarming you with engine-related concerns alone.
+What transmission problems a check engine light can tell?Your car’s “ENGINE LIGHT” is not meant for alarming you with engine-related concerns alone.
 Actually, there are various problems with your car which the engine light can alarm you of including the following:

-There are certain cars and trucks which have been built with the actual thing in terms of the transmission light, there are vehicles that will inform the driver by utilizing an existing warning light like the traction control and service lights.
+What will you do after the transmission light turns on and lights up?There are certain cars and trucks which have been built with the actual thing in terms of the transmission light, there are vehicles that will inform the driver by utilizing an existing warning light like the traction control and service lights.
 You might need to read through your car’s manual to determine how the computer of the main engine alerts you of any arising transmission problem.
 Some lights will either flash on and off or may remain steady until the trouble has been sorted out.

-The transmission temperature may be a concern if the car’s light comes on before the car has been warmed up before its operational temperature.
+- The transmission temperature may be a concern if the car’s light comes on before the car has been warmed up before its operational temperature.

-A loose transmission wiring or bare wire will cause the transmission light to flicker especially on bumpy and rough roadways.
+- A loose transmission wiring or bare wire will cause the transmission light to flicker especially on bumpy and rough roadways.

-Erratic or harsh shifting
+- Erratic or harsh shifting

-Not shifting gears from first gear instantly
+- Not shifting gears from first gear instantly

-Transmission fluid smells burnt and appears to be too dark
+- Transmission fluid smells burnt and appears to be too dark